Teenager’s DNA and victim’s blood ‘found on clothing and machete’

 “Therefore, this finding does not assist with determining whether the finding is more likely had the knife been used to cause the injuries to Mason Rist or had it been used as the 17-year-old states and therefore should be treated as inconclusive.”

-The prosecution allege the 17-year-old chased and attacked Max, before striking Mason, who was lying injured on the floor.
+The prosecution alleges the 17-year-old chased and attacked Max, before striking Mason, who was lying injured on the floor.

 The court was told a second weapon, a 66cm-long silver machete, was also recovered by police which the 16-year-old defendant admits handling.